Tameness in generalized metric structures: Preliminaries

 \begin{definition} \begin{enumerate}\item We say that a functor $F:\ck\to\cl$ is {\it $\lambda$-accessible}, $\lambda$ regular, if $\ck$ and $\cl$ are $\lambda$-accessible and $F$ preserves $\lambda$-directed colimits.
 We say $F$ is {\it accessible} if it is $\lambda$-accessible for some $\lambda$. \item Given a functor $F:\ck\to\cl$, the {\it powerful image} of $F$ is the closure of the image of $F$ under $\cl$-subobjects.\end{enumerate} \end{definition}

-\begin{example} Consider the free Abelian group functor, $F:\sets\to\abel$, which assigns to each set $X$ the free group generated by the elements of $X$.
+\begin{example} Consider the free Abelian group functor, $F:\sets\to\abel$, which assigns to each set $X$ the free Abelian group generated by the elements of $X$.
 This functor is finitely accessible.
-The image of $F$ is the category of free abelian groups, $\fabel$---it is already closed under subobjects in $\abel$, so is the powerful image as well. \end{example}
+The image of $F$ is the category of free abelian groups, $\fabel$---it is already closed under subobjects in $\abel$ (since any subgroup of a free abelian group is free Abelian), so it is in fact the powerful image of $F$. \end{example}

 This example is instructive in the following sense: the question of whether $\fabel$, the powerful image of $F:\sets\to\abel$, is accessible is highly dependent on the ambient set theory.
 Per \cite{eklofmek}, under V=L, it is not accessible; under the assumption of a strongly compact cardinal, it is.
 The question of whether the same is true with respect to the powerful images of arbitrary accessible functors led to the result \cite[5.5.1]{makkai-pare}: if there are arbitrarily large strongly compact cardinals, the powerful image of any accessible functor is accessible.
 We will use a recent refinement of this result, which is essentially \cite[3.4]{BT-R}: